BurntSushi/rebar/TUTORIAL.md

 This document provides a guided exploration through several of rebar's sub-commands.

-Note that in order to run benchmarks, you need to build all of the regex engine runner programs that you want to collect measurements for.
-If you just want to explore some measurements, then you can skip to that section without needing to build any of the regex engines.
-That is, one can explore the measurements that are saved and committed to this repository without having to run any of the benchmark programs.
-You just need to build `rebar` itself.

 ## Table of contents

 * [Run benchmarks and gather measurements](#gather-measurements)